Matixar/Projekt_Android/README.md

 #completed

 3. Drawing like paint compatible with smartphones rotation.
+#completed

+4. Downloading file from the internet with progress bar.
-#deadline - 27th of May
+#deadline - 10th of June

-4. TBD